 In 2024, we made significant strides in delivering on our vision.

-Throws initial has strengthened our ability to conduct more studies with composition increased efficiency, and with expanded service offerings, supporting a growing number of biopharma clients in their mission to address unmet medical needs.
+The launch of our state-of-the-art facility in Canary Wharf initial has strengthened our ability to conduct more studies with comincreased efficiency, and with expanded service offerings, supporting a growing number of biopharma clients in their mission to address unmet medical needs.
 We broadened our range of human challenge models in 2024, and with the addition of CL-3 capabilities, we can provide our world leading HCTs to support drug development in more disease indications than ever before.
 I am proud that we successfully achieved an Ecovadis sustainability rating in 2024.